Checkmarx/kics/e2e/README.md

-	expectedOut     []string  // path to file with expected output expectedPayload []string  // path to file with expected payload expectedResult  []string // path to file with expected result }
+	expectedOut     []string  // path to file with expected output expectedPayload []string  // path to file with expected payload expectedResult  []string // path to file with expected result expectedLog     Validation // custom validation function to verify the log file }
 ```